 1. Reduce Decision Fatigue

 Therefore, the easiest way to improve self control is to avoid draining it all in the first place.
-Conserve energy by avoiding or mitigating situations that require significant self control:
+Avoiding decision fatigue is a great place to start conserving your mental energy.
+That way it’s there when you really need it.

 2. Exercise Your Self Control, AKA the Willpower Workout

-So how do we reconcile these two properties?
+But how do we reconcile those two things?
+How do we manage something that both needs to be used less and needs to be used more?
 Have I simply gotten us trapped in a pointless logic puzzle?
 AGAIN?!
-How do we balance something that both needs to be used less and needs to be used more?

 In a word: consciousness.